mykhailokrachun/sls-academy-2/05_telegram_bot_exchange_rates/README.md

-# CLI: Telegram Console Sender
+# CLI: Telegram Bot Exchange Rates

 Project showcases Telegram bot that will give the user the exchange rate using PrivatBank and MonoBank APIs.